Edge Hill has a great campus but that wouldn’t stop you from looking for other gems in Ormskirk would it?

 And of course, don’t forget a picture with Mandrake the magical tree.

 Our orders and reviews

-We (me and two staff from the International Office) had quite a fair share of items on the menu at Mandrakes: Festive Afternoon Tea (which we booked in advance on Mandrakes website), Mandrake Pudding Pot, and loaded Hot Chocolate.
+We had quite a fair share of items on the menu at Mandrakes: Festive Afternoon Tea (which we booked in advance on Mandrakes website), Mandrake Pudding Pot, and loaded Hot Chocolate.

 Festive Afternoon Tea, consisted of… (“Festive” because Christmas is coming~)